Best Time to Cold Plunge: Adding Cold Showers and Ice Baths to Your Routine

 Taking an ice bath or cold shower too often may lead to overworking your muscles and excessive fatigue.
 It’s recommended to use cold therapy once or twice a week or after highly intense workouts.

-Morning showers are the perfect way to start the day, and adding cold water to the mix can bring a host of benefits.
+Morning showers are the perfect way to start the day, and for many is the best time to cold plunge and adding cold water to the mix can bring a host of benefits.
 The shock of cold water can help increase alertness and mental clarity, making it an ideal way to begin your morning routine.

 Cold water has been shown to improve circulation, reduce inflammation, and boost the immune system.
 Incorporating cold showers into your morning routine can also help improve your skin and hair health, as hot water can strip natural oils from these areas.